A new programming paradigm for Rust

 Acknowledgement

-The development of CGP would not have been possible without strong support from my employer, Informal Systems.
-In particular, CGP was first introduced and evolved from the Hermes SDK project, which uses CGP to build a highly modular relayer for inter-blockchain communication. (p.s. we are also hiring Rust engineers to work on Hermes SDK and CGP!)
+The development of CGP would not have been possible without the strong support of my employer, Informal Systems.
+CGP was initially introduced and refined as part of the Hermes SDK project, which leverages CGP to build a highly modular relayer for inter-blockchain communication.